loafey/master-thesis/Planning/3. Limitations.typ

   _ergonomic_.
 That is, it has to provide good error messages when the programmer writes incorrect code, the tooling has to be user friendly, and the language and its tools have to be well documented.
-Unfortunately, this require a lot of work with few, if any, academic discoveries.
+Unfortunately, this requires a lot of work, most of which is repeated from other compilers.